pharath/pharath.github.io/_posts/2022-09-22-notes-DatKom.md

 - KR238: RFC recommended TCP **timer** implementations use only a **single** retransmission timer, even if there are multiple transmitted but not yet acknowledged segments
     - because timer management can require considerable overhead
 - **duplicate ACKs** instead of NAKs

+### Is TCP a GBN or an SR protocol?

+From KR book.

+- TCP looks a lot like a GBN-style protocol
+- differences:
+    1. Many TCP implementations will **buffer correctly received but out-of-order segments**
+    2. When N packets are sent and arrive, but the ACK for one of these packets (not the last one!) gets lost.
+        - GBN would retransmit **this packet and all following packets**.
+        - TCP would only retransmit **the packet for which the ACK was lost**.

 ### Flow Control